 Jamaica

-Infamous for its laidback pace, stunning beaches and lively music culture, it’s no wonder Jamaica ranks among the Caribbean's most desirable destinations.
+Laidback pace, stunning beaches and lively music culture, it’s no wonder Jamaica ranks among the Caribbean's most desirable destinations.
 Jamaica is the third largest island in the Caribbean Sea and a melting pot of influences from many corners of the world.

 Population2,837,077